 2) Sheraton Huzhou Hot Spring Resort

 Another applicant in the resort race is this horseshoe-shaped hotel on Taihu Lake.
-Its 27-storey structure is touted as one of the most fashionable, for its ring-shaped architecture and ostentatious interiors.
-The lobby is lit by 20,000 Swarovski crystals and the property covers an area of 75 acres with a total floor area of 95,000 square meters.
-The ravishing reflection of the vast construction can be seen across on the wonderful water body even as it comes alight at night and glows in different colors.
+Its 27-story structure is touted as one of the most fashionable for its ring-shaped architecture and ostentatious interiors.
+20,000 Swarovski crystals light the lobby, and the property covers an area of 75 acres with a total floor area of 95,000 square meters.
+The ravishing reflection of the vast construction can be seen across the wonderful water body even as it comes alight at night and glows in different colors.
 Sheraton pegs its cost at $1.5 billion.

 1) Marina Bay Sands, Singapore

-Speaking of igniting the imagination one can’t not get reminded of the ravishing Marina Bay Sands hotel.
+Speaking of igniting the imagination, one can’t get reminded of the ravishing Marina Bay Sands hotel.
 Built on a budget of 8 billion dollars, the complex features an incredible top section connecting the three towers.
 Termed the SkyPark, it stars an infinity swimming pool and astonishing views.
 In fact, there, everything from theaters to an ice rink and the world’s largest atrium casino scream superfluity.
-The Shoppes at Marina Bay Sands boasts close to 1,000,000 square feet of retail space with over 300 stores including luxury duplexes for the likes of Ralph Lauren, Cartier and Chanel.
+The Shoppes at Marina Bay Sands boasts close to 1,000,000 square feet of retail space with over 300 stores, including luxury duplexes for the likes of Ralph Lauren, Cartier, and Chanel.